COVID-19 and the Long-Term Care system in France

 • 4.09.
 Reforms to improve care homes, including new standards and building regulations

-Improving infrastructure for older people, and in particular the social care sector, was a key pillar of the French government’s plan to “relaunch the economy and make it more resilient” and intends to build a resilient care sector over a journey of 20-25 years.
+Improving infrastructure for older people, and in particular the social care sector, was a key pillar of the French government’s?plan?to “relaunch the economy and make it more resilient” and intends to build a resilient care sector over a journey of 20-25 years.
 For care homes, 2.1 billion euros have been allocated over 5 years to invest in the transformation, renovation works, and digital upgrading of care and nursing homes.
 Examples of how this will be used include the renovation of 65,000 care home beds to adapt estates to the futures: buildings allowing for smaller structures with more convivial living opportunities, more rooms adapted to cognitive impairments, and future-proofing estates against climate change.
 The funds will also build new care homes.

 Printable version of this country profile: